The Constitution

 Financial Management of the Association |

-Instead of writing rules, most newly formed Associations adopt "The Model Rules", which are provided by the government agency which administers the legislation governing Associations.
-In Queensland, Australia, the government agency that administers the Associations Incorporation Act 1981 is the Office of Fair Trading.
+Instead of writing rules, most newly formed Associations adopt a standardised set of rules also known as "The Model Rules".
+The standardised rules is usually provided by the relative government agency which administers the legislation governing Associations.

-As an example of how the "Constitution" controls an Association's, there are rules that force the association to have an Annual General Meeting once per year, and for the election of office bearers (President, Secretary, Tresurer) to take place.
+As an example of how the "Constitution" controls an Association's, there are rules that force the association to conduct an Annual General Meeting once per year, to conduct monthly meetings of the management committee and for the election of office bearers (President,